aeturrell/coding-for-economists/craft-technical-reports.md

 quarto render technical_report_template.qmd --to docx --wrap=none
 ```

 on the command line.
 This will produce a Word document.
-Replace `--to docx` with `--to html` or `--to gfm` to produce HTML or Markdown output, respectively.
-PDF is possible too.
+Replace `--to docx` with `--to html` or `--to gfm` or `--to pdf` to produce HTML, Markdown, or PDF output, respectively.
 The `--wrap=none` keyword argument stops the exported markdown having a newline after every link.

 Let's now run through the sections in the template below.